Hours of Play

 There will be free, self-service, tea and coffee facilities available.
 We don’t know how often we’ll be able to refresh the supply of clean crockery, but we’ll at least have a fresh supply each morning.
 Thirsty players are advised to bring their own reusable cup!

 The bar at the venue will be open from around noon on both days.
-They don’t offer much to eat, but there is a Tesco express within a two-minute walk, and a coffee-shop not much further away (where our discount card will also be valid).
+They don’t offer much to eat, but there is a Tesco express within a two-minute walk, and a coffee-shop not much further away

 Smoking is not allowed anywhere in the building.

 Drivers will need to display a parking permit on their vehicle’s dashboard.
 To save admin at the event, we’d like attendees to print these off for themselves from our website.
 The link to access the permit will be emailed to entrants over the weekend prior to the tournament (with a reminder a few days later).
-We’re aware that some may not have access to a printer, so we’ll also be able to give our permits at the event where required.
+We’re aware that some may not have access to a printer, so we’ll also be able to give out permits at the event where required.
 Drivers will be able to choose from any of the three Moreton Hall car parks.
 One of these is at the venue itself, and the others are just a short walk away.
-If space is in short supply, we’ll also be able to use the field by the venue as “overflow parking”
+If space is in short supply, we’ll also be able to use the field by the venue as “overflow parking”.

 Right to refuse entry